gabesparks/gabesparks/README.md

 I'm a Senior Talent Partner working at the intersection of **recruiting and automation**.
 I spend my time finding great people, building the systems that make hiring faster and smarter, and figuring out how AI can do the repetitive stuff so I can focus on the human side of the job.

-I'm not a developer — I'm a recruiter who got tired of doing things manually and decided to do something about it.
+I'm not a developer.
+I'm a recruiter who got tired of doing things manually and decided to do something about it.
 Most of what you'll find here is practical, real-world tooling built to solve actual recruiting problems.

 ---